-The SpringHill Company & CNN Films Announce Production of ‘DREAMLAND: The Rise and Fall of Black Wall Street’
+The SpringHill Company & CNN Films Announce Production of ‘DREAMLAND: The Burning of Black Wall Street’

 Collaborative production to explore the history of Greenwood – and the modern-day excavation of an American massacre